mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 dropped.

 We assume the encoding of a stop signal into a packet header, as with all other signals, is integrity protected end-to-end.
-Stop signals, as consent signals, be forged by one on-path device to dupe other devices into moving flows into the closing state.
-However, state will be re-established by the continuing flow (and resulting consent signals) after the closing timeout, and an endpoint receiving a spoofed stop signal could enter a fast re- establishment phase of the upper layer transport protocol to minimize disruption, further reducing the incentive to attackers to spoof stop signals.
+Stop signals, as association signals, be forged by one on-path device to dupe other devices into moving flows into the closing state.
+However, state will be re-established by the continuing flow (and resulting association signals) after the closing timeout, and an endpoint receiving a spoofed stop signal could enter a fast re-establishment phase of the upper layer transport protocol to minimize disruption, further reducing the incentive to attackers to spoof stop signals.

 <!--